HAIV-Lab/SSIAT/README.md

 The code repository for "[Semantically-Shifted Incremental Adapter-Tuning is A Continual ViTransformer](https://arxiv.org/abs/2403.19979)" in PyTorch.
 If you use any content of this repo for your work, please cite the following bib entry:

+	@article{tan2024semantically,
+  	title={Semantically-Shifted Incremental Adapter-Tuning is A Continual ViTransformer}, author={Tan, Yuwen and Zhou, Qinhao and Xiang, Xiang and Wang, Ke and Wu, Yuchuan and Li, Yongbin}, journal={arXiv preprint arXiv:2403.19979}, year={2024}
+	}